How Do Google Ads Work and Will They Make You Money?

 “What if I told you that billions of auctions were happening everyday?
 But not the kind of auctions where people stand up and shout out their offers to a man on a stage.
 No, these auctions are invisible and happen automatically, behind the scenes.
 And yet, huge sums of money in the millions are constantly flowing in thousands of different directions.”

 Yep.
 These are Google Auctions.
-Online advertising space is being auctioned and sold by Google.
+Google Ads works off of online advertising space that is being auctioned and sold by Google.

 Welcome to the 21st century!